drewm27/speakerrankings/pocket-size.md

 - Positives: Pretty amazing value for the money.
 Very long battery life.
 - Negatives: Bass not quite as deep as the top ranked speakers.
 - Weight: 0.55lbs / 248g
-- Battery Life: 32 hours
+- Battery Life: 12 hours (Specification says 32 hours, it is nowhere near that)
 - Bass Extension: 68hz (-10dB)
 - Power Bank: No
 - App: Yes